 The routes of all races are very scenic and challenging.
 Please study the course map route so that you know the route prior to the race.
 It is recommended that you develop a plan to meet your energy and hydration needs.
 There will be medical support throughout the course, including the awesome folks from Utah Navajo Health System, the Navajo Rangers and MV Fire.
 There will also be local live music and DJs along the course to keep you motivated.

 AID STATIONS – There are well-stocked aid stations throughout the course, providing hydration, medical support and a variety of nutrition.
-Stations will include an assortment of the following: Honey Stinger energy gels and chews, Tailwind Nutrition, salty snacks, fresh fruit and sweet snacks.
-The 50K and 50-miler will include stews, sandwiches, quesadillas, hummus wraps, broth, turkey + cheese wraps, among other food items.
+Stations will include an assortment of the following: Honey Stinger energy gels and chews, Gatorade, salty snacks, fresh fruit and sweet snacks.
+The menu for 50K and 50-miler may include Nutella wraps, sandwiches, quesadillas, hummus wraps, broth, turkey + cheese wraps, among other food items.
 Three Sisters A.S. will be the most well-stocked aid station on the course.
 We will have major medical support at Three Sisters Aid Station and the Start/Finish area, along with first responders on the course at Mitchell Mesa, the Arches Loop, Valley Drive and Wildcat Trail.

 TOILETS & TRASH – There will be portajohns spread throughout the course, including Three Sisters Aid Station, the Hub viewpoint, near Sand Springs and North Window.
 Please use common backcountry etiquette if using the restroom elsewhere: dig a cat-hole for the waste and pack out used toilet paper.
 There will be trash bags at each aid station for small items.